nestauk/sg_covid_impact/reports/technical_report/4_results.md

 Right: New twitter users each quarter (since 2019 Q1) by SIC section
 </div>

-[@fig:tweets_new_users] shows the number of new users over time, extracted from the account creation date in the tweet's user metadata.
+[@Fig:tweets_new_users] shows the number of new users over time, extracted from the account creation date in the tweet's user metadata.
 We see that the majority of Scottish businesses in our dataset have been on Twitter for several years - adoption rates peak in the early 2010's with the number of new users decreasing each given year.
 Whilst this constant decrease and the small numbers of new users since 2019 makes it hard to assess the extent to which businesses may have adapted to Covid-19 by adopting an online presence